Dp-finite and Noetherian NIP integral domains: NIP Noetherian rings

-Let $J = \bigcap_{i = 1}^n \mm_i$ be the Jacobson radical; it is non-zero because an intersection of two non-zero ideals is non-zero in a domain.
+Let $J = \bigcap_{i = 1}^n \mm_i$ (the Jacobson radical); it is non-zero because an intersection of two non-zero ideals is non-zero in a domain.
 Take non-zero $x \in J$.
 By ($\ast$), the $R$-module $R/xR$ has finite length $m$.
 We claim $\br(R) \le m$.
 Otherwise by Remark~\ref{semisimple} there are ideals $I' < I \le R$ such that $I/I'$ is a direct sum of $m+1$ simple $R$-modules.
+Recall that any simple $R$-module $M$ is isomorphic to $R/\mm$ for some maximal ideal $\mm$, and so the annihilator $\Ann(M) = \mm$ is a maximal ideal.
 Because $x$ is in every maximal ideal, it annihilates any simple $R$-module, and therefore it annihilates $I/I'$, meaning that $xI \le I'$.
 Then

 By ($\ast$), the modules $R/I$ and $R/xI$ have finite length, and so